k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/02_reference_table_fabric_studio.md

 1. Switch to DB Interface Explorer View by clicking on its icon ( ![images](images/22_02_web_db_interface_explorer_icon.png)), located on the Activity Bar.
 2. Click to open the Query Builder on Fabric
 3. Choose "common"
-4. choose the required reference table or some of its columns and right-click to add select statement.
-Then Click on the Execute button to its content in the results panel.
+4. Choose the required reference table or some of its columns and right-click to add select statement.
+Then click on the Execute button to its content in the results panel.

 </web>